Former Samoa sevens player dies after jumping off bridge

-Former Samoa sevens player Kelly Meafua died over the weekend after jumping from a bridge following a club game in France.
+Former Samoa sevens and Auckland club rugby player Kelly Meafua died over the weekend after jumping from a bridge following a club game in France.

-The 31-year-old had played in Montauban's second division win over Narbonne earlier in the day.
+The 31-year-old, who played for Otahuhu in 2014, had played in Montauban's second division win over Narbonne earlier in the day.

 According to reports, he had been celebrating the team's last home game of the season before jumping off the Pont-Vieux bridge into the river Tarn, from a height of more than 20 metres.